andrew/ultimate-awesome/README.md

 - [awesome-embedding-models](https://github.com/Hironsan/awesome-embedding-models) - A curated list of awesome embedding models tutorials, projects and communities.
 - [Awesome-Interview](https://github.com/Awesome-Interview/Awesome-Interview) - Collection of awesome interview references.
 - [awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
 Best used with Rogue Master Flipper Zero Custom Firmware.
+- [Awesome-Dataset-Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) - A curated list of awesome papers on dataset distillation and related applications.
 - [awesome-startup](https://github.com/KrishMunot/awesome-startup) - :sunglasses: All the required resources to build your own startup.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.